-David Cannadine explores how Sir Alec Douglas-Home came to be defined by what was known as his matchbox economics.
+David Cannadine explores political fame and defining objects: Sir Alec Douglas-Home and his matchbox economics.
+From 2016.

 Professor Sir David Cannadine explores political fame and image by looking at how an object or prop, whether chosen deliberately or otherwise, can come to define a political leader.

 Sir David looks at the significance of these props of power - what they mean and what they become, and what happens when, almost inevitably, Prime Ministers lose control of their image and their props take on a hostile meaning, very different from their original intentions.